descarteslabs/descarteslabs-python/README.md

 =========
 ## [Unreleased]

+### Discover

+- Added support for organizational sharing in the Python Client.

 ### Tables

 - Allow multiple columns to be used as a composite key when creating a table.